maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

 Then by clicking the Send button in the upper-right corner, you can change the settings of the blade and just cut your design.
-Note that I had to set the force, the speed and the height of the blade to the minimum to get acceptable results.
-I tested the settings by making several lines at different settings until I realized they all shredded the paper or went through it and I resigned myself to use the lowest settings.
+Note that I had to set the force, the speed, and the height of the blade to the minimum to get acceptable results.
+I tested the settings by making several lines at different settings until I realized they all shredded the paper or went through it and I resigned myself to use the lowest settings in the software (Force and speed = 1, lowest height of the blade).

 <figure> <center>
   <img src="./../../img/mod03/settingsSilhouette.jpg" alt="logo text" width="80%" />